-In addition, most Fresno truck drivers are not responsible for loading the cargo they haul, which is often done by experienced shipping teams that may assume liability for issues related to accidents caused by improperly-loaded cargo.
-Depending on the many possible legal arrangements with trucks and drivers, the cause of the accident, and more, truck accident lawyers will need to investigate to determine where to even file the initial claim for your truck accident injuries.
+In addition, most Fresno truck drivers are not responsible for loading the cargo they haul, but it’s often done by experienced shipping teams that may assume liability for issues related to truck accidents caused by improperly-loaded cargo.
+Depending on the many possible legal arrangements with trucks and drivers, the cause of the accident, and more, truck accident lawyers will need to investigate where to even file the initial claim for your commercial trucks or truck accident injuries.

 When we hear about distracted driving, we commonly think of texting behind the wheel.
 While this is an alarmingly common distraction, there are many other behaviors that distract drivers from staying safe on the road.
 Some other common distractions include eating, changing radio stations, adjusting a GPS, or even simply letting your mind wander.

-Fatigue, in some cases, can be as dangerous as driving under the influence of alcohol or other drugs, and so the Federal Motor Carrier Safety Administration imposes strict Hours of Operation that limit how long a driver can operate their vehicle in specified time ranges.
+Fatigue, in some cases, can be as dangerous as driving under the influence of alcohol or other drugs.
+The Federal Motor Carrier Safety Administration imposes strict Hours of Operation that limit for how long a driver can operate their vehicle in specified time ranges.